eofitg/Another-Alternatives/README.md

 ##### **Resource Packs** and **Shader Packs** may be more powerful than you think!

   - **Resource packs** not only modify item textures, but also modify item models.

     Mods like **Item Size** can be implemented without relying on the Forge Mods, just by using the original resource packs.
+My [Bigger Items](https://github.com/eofitg/Bigger-Items) pack might give you some inspiration.
   - **Shader Packs** control the shaders for the entire game.

     This means that mods like **Full Brightness**, **Color Saturation**, etc., can be completely handled by them.
 (Although it may lower the FPS, it can still serve as a viable alternative)

 Some of the mods listed in this project are labeled as:
 ```